Electromechanical Instrumentation Engineer Career Requirements

 Slower than average job growth of 5% was projected for these techs, from 2012-2022, and an annual median salary of $51,980 was reported by the BLS in 2012.
-Applicants with an associate's degree or postsecondary courses in mechanical engineering technology may have the best prospects securing positions where they assist mechanical engineers in designing, testing and manufacturing a variety of mechanical devices.
+Applicants who have earned associate's degrees or taken postsecondary courses in mechanical engineering technology may have the best prospects securing positions where they assist mechanical engineers in designing, testing and manufacturing a variety of mechanical devices.

 Related to Electromechanical Instrumentation Engineer Career Requirements

 Building technology engineers utilize their expertise in structural development, sustainability and energy needs to design and...

 Training in instrumentation technology prepares students to work with control and measurement systems in electronic equipment....

 In the associate degree program for software developers, students gain an understanding of software design and technology,...